xephora/Threat-Remediation-Scripts/OneLaunch/readme.md

 - shortcut `OneLaunchChromium.lnk` will be removed from users startup folder.
 - Tasks `ChromiumStartupProxy` and `OneLaunchUpdateTask` will be removed from both Filesystem and Registry Hive
 - Startup Key `OneLaunchChromium` will be removed from the registry hive.

+### Updates 07-05-2023

+The following shortcuts were added to the remediation script.

+- shortcut `OneLaunchUpdater.lnk` will be removed from the startup folder
+- shortcut `OneLaunch.lnk` will be removed from the user's desktop.